 OPTION #1: This could refer to the suffering of Christ himself.

 The context of this passage refers to Christ dying “once for all” (1 Pet.
 3:18).
 Under this view, this passage should read in this way: “Christ has suffered in the flesh… because He who has suffered in the flesh has ceased from sin” (1 Pet.
 4:1).
 Of course, there were no capital letters in the Greek language, so Peter could be referring to Christ here.
 Moreover, the footnote renders this “suffered death.”
-Note too that the pronoun (“he”) is singular—not plural (unlike the ESV “whoever”).
+Furthermore, Peter moves from the plural (“arm yourselves”) to the singular (“he”).
+This would fit better with a single person, Christ.

 Some interpreters object that this would imply that Jesus was a sinner (“ceased from sin”).
 However, this doesn’t refer to Jesus sinning, but Jesus paying for sin (“Christ also died once for all” v.18).
-Since believers are identified with Christ’s finished work (Rom.
+In his current state, seated at the right hand of God, Jesus has ceased from being surrounded by sin—not committing it.
+Similarly, since believers are identified with Christ’s finished work (Rom.
 6:5), our sin nature has been made powerless in our new identity (Rom.
 6:6).
+In this way, Jesus “ceased from sin” in the sense that he dealt with sin on the Cross.

-Other interpreters argue that this does not fit with verse 2, which refers to the ongoing life for the believer—not Jesus.
+Other interpreters object that this does not fit with verse 2, which refers to the ongoing life for the believer—not Jesus.

 OPTION #2: This could refer to suffering as a means of growth.